Video surveillance system in the bank

 A license plate recognition system can work in tandem with external traffic control equipment like parking ticket machines or automated driveway barrier that lifts the gate upon seeing a vehicle from a white list.
 In Xeoma, synchronization with external devices and systems can be carried out in various ways: by sending http commands, launching a script or program, by triggering GPIO pins in ARM architecture machines, or controlling a device that works through a Modbus protocol.

-Coming soon: Parking spots module will send automated notifications when the video surveillance system detects changing the selected spot’s status from “empty” to “occupied” and in reverse.
+Also in Xeoma: Parking spots module will send automated notifications when the video surveillance system detects changing the selected spot’s status from “empty” to “occupied” and in reverse.

 Security and statistics solution for ATMs